Greyhound ends Canadian operations after nearly a century, hit by pandemic

 The move is a blow to Canada’s rural communities, which have relied on buses to connect them to larger towns.
 The company ended all services in western Canada in 2018 due to falling ridership in rural areas and increased competition.

-"A full year without revenue has unfortunately made it impossible to continue operations," Stuart Kendrick, senior vice president of the firm, which is owned by British transport operator FirstGroup (FGP.L), said in a statement.
+“A full year without revenue has unfortunately made it impossible to continue operations,” Stuart Kendrick, senior vice president of the firm, which is owned by British transport operator FirstGroup, said in a statement.

 The move has no impact on Greyhound Lines Inc (USA), which is a separate entity from Greyhound Canada, and will continue to operate cross-border express services when the border reopens.